begelb/MLCD/README.md

 Data for each system is already produced and contained in the ```data``` directory.
 To produce new data, one can run ```data_production/make_data.py```.
 Choose the system number and the number of initial points, and a persistence diagram will be produced.
 From this, you will need to choose an appropriate threshold, and then the data will be saved as '''data.csv''', which one can split into a training/testing set.

-## How to run the code for a single example
+## How to use the code available in a Jupyter notebook
+The main functionality of the code is available in ```learn_decomposition.ipynb```.
+In this Jupyter noteboook, you can adjust code parameters, train a neural network, compute homology of labeled regions from the learned decomposition of phase space, then produce a plot of the decomposition.

+## System configurations

+Variable that are system specific or which we expect to be changed infrequently--such as learning rate and optimizer choice for the neural network--are specified in the ``` .txt ``` files located in the folder ```config``` and numbered by the corresponding system.
+With the exception of the Jupyter notebook, ```learn_decomposition.ipynb```, all computations use local copies of the training and testing datasets with paths specified in the configuration file.
+By default, the paths are specified with the provided data.

+## Alternative way to compute a single example
-To compute a single example, run ``` single_example.py ```.
+As an alternative to the Jupyter notebook, it is possible to compute a single example using the file ``` single_example.py ```.

 At the top of the file, under "Global variables set by user", you can change:
 - the system number,
 - the number of nodes in the hidden layer of the neural network,
 - the list of labeling thresholds, and
 - the integer name that refers to the example.

-Other variables, which we expect to be changed less frequently--such as learning rate and optimizer choice for the neural network--are specified in the ``` .txt ``` files located in the folder ```config``` and numbered by the corresponding system.
-This computation will use the training and testing datasets with paths specified in the configuration file.
-By default, the paths are specified with the provided data.

 ### Figures
 If the dimension is two and ```make_figures``` is set to True in the configuration file, then figures will be saved in ```output/figures```.